harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### How do I run the default entry point of the image used in the Run step?

 The commands specified in the Run step's commands override the default entry point.
-If you want to run those commands in the Run step, you nee dto include them in the Run step's commands.
+If you want to run those commands in the Run step, you need to include them in the Run step's commands.

 ## Docker in Docker